nop90/3DS_Homebrew/README.md

 3DS_Homebrew
 ============

-Sample app with basic libraries for 3DS
+Sample app with basic libraries for 3DS on barebone ARM

+NOTE: This lib is outdated

 http://gbatemp.net/threads/homebrew-development.360646/#post-4887740